kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/mattach-tenant/index.md

 # mAttachTenant

-Attach multiple sensors to multiple tenant.
+Attach multiple sensors to multiple tenants.

 The sensor document will be duplicated inside the tenant "sensors" collection.